-Understanding the measurement limitations and avoiding data unsuitable for physical interpretation is a challenge with complex and soft biological fluids, especially when working with small sample volumes11.
+Understanding the measurement limitations and avoiding data unsuitable for physical interpretation is a challenge with complex and soft biological fluids, especially in studies involving small sample volumes11.
 The data generated under low-torque and secondary flow effects are unsuitable for physical interpretation and are dependent on the geometry used in the rheometer (such as cone and plate in this study).
 These regimes were identified to avoid any misrepresentation of experimental data suffering from instrument resolution and measurement artifacts due to momentum diffusion.
-Low-torque limits (Figure 5B and Figure 8A) are functions of geometry and minimum torque generated by the instrument (Table 1).
+Low-torque limits (Figures 6A,B and Figure 8A) are functions of geometry and minimum torque generated by the instrument (Table 1).
 Under steady shear measurement conditions, the criterion for rejecting data affected by the low-torque limit for a cone-plate geometry of radius (R) with minimum torque (Tmin = 10 x 10-9 Nm, Table 1) has been discussed by Ewoldt et al. and is presented below11:

 η> 32πR3Tminγ 3

 where γ is the shear strain rate.
-The regimes of instrumentation limitation governed by low-torque and secondary flow effects are marked in Figure 6A and Figure 8A.
 Unlike the 100 mg/mL GR mucus concentrations, the 200 mg/ml and 400 mg/mL GR mucus concentrations were unaffected by low-torque effects clearly demonstrate non-Newtonian, shear thinning behavior with high zero-shear strain rate viscosities at low shear strain rates.
 The criterion for minimum measurable viscoelastic moduli under dynamic oscillation measurements has been discussed by Ewoldt et al. and presented below (Equation 4)11.
 In Equation 4, for a cone-plate geometry of radius (R) the minimum torque under oscillatory shear (Tmin = 2 x 10-9 Nm, Table 1).

 Gmin= 32πR3Tminγ0 4

 where Gmin is the storage modulus (G’) or loss modulus (G”) and γ0 is the shear strain rate.
-The regimes of instrumentation limitation governed by low-torque effects are marked in Figures 6A,B. The secondary flow regime under steady state measurements is governed by an inward momentum diffusion of the fluid by means of an eddy residing within the rotational cone and plate geometry11.
+The regimes of instrumentation limitation governed by low-torque effects are marked in Figures 6A and 6B.
+The secondary flow regime under steady state measurements is governed by an inward momentum diffusion of the fluid by means of an eddy residing within the rotational cone and plate geometry11.
 The secondary flow pattern increases torque incorrectly making the fluid appear to be shear-thickening (Figure 8A).
-The secondary flow limit in Figure 8A was drawn using the following relation:
+The secondary flow limit, proposed by Ewoldt et al. in Figure 8A was drawn using the following relation11:

 η> L3/RRecritργ 5

 where L = βR, β is the cone angle, R is the cone radius, ρ = 1000 kg m-3, Recrit = 4 and γ is the shear rate.
-This regime helped in the accurately estimating the infinite-shear strain viscosity (η∞) values in GR mucus samples.
+This regime helped in estimating the infinite-shear strain viscosity (η∞) values in GR mucus samples.

 A modification of the protocol can be made by using a flat-plate geometry instead of the cone-plate geometry as shown in protocol presented herein.
 The flat-plate tests should be performed with a parametric variation of the measurement gap in the rotational rheometer to reveal the dependence of apparent yield stress on the measurement gap and geometry.
 The suggested improvements of the protocol presented in this paper are described below.
 A parametric variation of the strain amplitude in the linear viscoelastic regime (LVR) and oscillation frequency should be performed.
 ‘Tack and peel’ rheology tests should be performed to develop a full understanding of the adhesivity of the GR mucus.
-Rheology characteristics of GR mucus should be performed on larger sample volume ensembles along with studies to measure any traces of blood cells to account of its effect on the overall GR rheological properties.
+Rheology characteristics of GR mucus should be performed on larger sample volume ensembles along with studies to measure any traces of blood cells to account its effect on the overall GR rheological properties.